Forest-Protocols/forest-AI/QUICKSTART.md

 - **Peerbench**: [https://peerbench.com](https://peerbench.com)

 > [!NOTE]
-> The Forest Stats Webapp provides a user-friendly interface for viewing protocol data, Peerbench shows detailed validation and benchmarking data for providers to help you make informed purchasing decisions, while CLI is used to view data but also execute actions like registering Actors, entering Agreements and using the purchased Resources.
+> The Forest Stats Webapp provides a user-friendly interface for viewing protocol data, Peerbench shows detailed validation and benchmarking audit logs for full transparency of the process, while CLI is used to view data but also execute actions like registering Actors, entering Agreements and using the purchased Resources.
 Ultimately all functionalities will be available via the webapp.

 ---